pquerna/distsync/README.md

 `distsync` is the best damn way to distribute tarballs from your build infrastructure to production servers.
 Unlike projects like [syncthing](https://github.com/syncthing/syncthing) is not intended for _personal_ use, instead all options and design choices are optimized for server use.

 This means distsync is only optimized to move your application tarball or docker export from your CI, to a group of servers, using public cloud object stores as it's primary storage backend.
-It can optionally use BitTorrent to accelerate delivery and reduce S3 costs.

 ## Features

 * __Simple__: Single command to upload from CI, easy daemon mode for servers.
 * __Encrypted__: [AEAD Encryption](https://github.com/codahale/etm) of both file contents and file names.
 * __Multi-Cloud__: Supports both AWS S3 and ~~Rackspace Cloud Files~~ as storage backends.
-* __BitTorrent__: AWS S3 can optionally use BitTorrent to increase speed and reduce transfer costs.
 * __Pluggable__: Contributions Welcome: New storage, encryption, and transfer plugins are welcome.